Course: Math 20B (Course Catalog)

 Title: Calculus for Science and Engineering II

-Credit Hours: 4 (2 credits if taken after Math 10B or Math 10C)
+Credit Hours: 4 (Two units of credits given if taken after Math 10B or Math 10C.)

 Catalog Description: Integral calculus of one variable and its applications, with exponential, logarithmic, hyperbolic, and trigonometric functions.
 Methods of integration.
 Infinite series.
 Polar coordinates in the plane and complex exponentials.